simonmichael/hledger/MANUAL.md

 After reading a journal file, hledger will check all balance assertions and report an error if any of them fail.
 Balance assertions can protect you from, eg, inadvertently disrupting reconciled balances while cleaning up old entries.
+Some tips:

+- balance assertions depend on the order postings are parsed from the file(s).
+The posting's date is ignored, currently.
-Be aware that they may have some impact on parsing performance.
-Also note, balance assertion amounts currently must have a commodity symbol.
+- balance assertion amounts currently must have a commodity symbol.
+- balance assertions' impact on parsing time for large files is not yet known.

 #### Prices